TMJ30/credit-risk-classification/README.md

 * Overall, the model scored an accuracy of 99% inidicating a high performance
 * Healthy loans have a precision of 100% and recall scores of 99%
     * Precision score indicates the model is reliable when predicting healthy loans
+    * Recall score indicates the model is effective at capturing most of the healthy loans
 * For loans at risk of defaulting, the precision and recall scores were 85% and 95% respectively

 ### **Summary**

 Taking into account the results of the model, I would recommend the use of logisitic regression because it is good at identifying borrowers with healthy loans as well as those who are at high-risk of defaultin.
 In the case of this analysis, it would be crucial and beneficial to predict the those who are at high-risk of defaulting.
+Although the model scored high in its performance, I would recommended testing for outliers to ensure the model is balanced.